 Previous AAIA CCR awardees:

-- 2016 Dr Charles Anderson (multimedia)
+- 2016 Dr Charles Anderson (multimedia and design activism)

-- 2016 Louis Porter (photography)
+- 2016 Louis Porter (lens-based practices)

 - 2015 Jena Woodhouse (poetry)